dasch-swiss/dsp-js-lib/README.md

 # Publish a new version to NPM

-Run `npm run npm-pack` as described above.
-This produces a tarball in the project root.
+Run `npm run npm-publish` as described above.
+The command runs `npm publish` in dry-run mode.
-Then run `npm publish --dry-run knora-api-x.y.z.tgz` from the project root and check the output.
-If everything looks good, run `npm publish knora-api-x.y.z.tgz` to publish the new version.
+If everything looks good, remove the flag `--dry-run` from `package.json` and run `npm run publish` to publish the new version.

 # Documentation